 For my part, although by now a busy and increasingly experienced general consultant paediatrician for some 12 years, as far as CF was concerned, I definitely felt a relative “CF rookie”.
 Attendance at this excellent conference was the start a very steep learning curve for me and subsequently my immediate colleagues at St James’s.

-Also at this 1980 meeting I had the opportunity to visit the CF Centre at the Sick Children’s Hospital in Toronto and talk with the CF Centre Director, Dr Henry Levison (photo in his later years but photo from 1964 below)).
+Also at this 1980 meeting I had the opportunity to visit the CF Centre at the Sick Children’s Hospital in Toronto and talk with the CF Centre Director, Dr Henry Levison (photo in his later years).
 I could find no recent images of Henry Levison.
 However, I was fortunate to find one from 1964 (below) when he was involved in successful early neonatal ventilation (photo from Science and Practice of Pediatric Critical Care Medicine.
 Eds.
 DS Wheeler, HR Womg, TP Stanley).

 At the Toronto meeting it was announced that anyone wishing to visit the respiratory unit would be welcome.
 I recall there were only four of us took up the offer – Dr Archie Norman, Mrs Norman, myself and another doctor.
 Henry saw us amid a vast collection of complex machines which made the Vitalograph, a small table top machine for testing respiratory function we used in Leeds, seem rather inadequate!

 On the lighter side, on this first visit I enquired if Henry checked the children with CF and asthma for allergies.
 Henry appeared horrified and exclaimed “Oh no!
 You’re not a bloody allergist are you?”.
 Although I denied this firmly at the time, whenever we met subsequently at meetings it was “Oh here’s the allergist from Leeds!”.
 I visited him again in Toronto some 6 years later (as I describe later in some detail) and was equally overwhelmed and impressed.
 He was also a recognised art expert.